-One of the hardest things about managing money is the information overload.
-The endless stream of personal finance calculations, figures, terms, and choices to keep track of.
-The overwhelming pile of metrics and numbers may make you not want to manage your money at all.
+One of the hardest things about managing money is information overload.
+The endless stream of personal finance calculations, figures, terms, and choices to remember.
+The overwhelming pile of metrics and numbers may make you want to throw up your hands with managing your money.

-But the good news is, most of this stuff isn’t nearly as important as it pretends to be.
+But the good news is, most of this stuff isn’t nearly as vital as it pretends to be.

-My personal philosophy, as well as that of this blog, is that life isn’t always about learning more.
-It’s often about learning less, and separating the clutter from what really matters.
+However, life isn’t always about learning more.
+It’s often about learning less and separating the clutter from what matters.
 And money is no exception.
 So that’s what we’re doing today: clearing away some of the stressful money numbers (clutter) that someone may have said you “need” to know.

 4 Personal Finance Numbers That Don’t Really Matter

-Alright, this is an S&H blog post after all, and you know what that means (I’m aware that you probably don’t, but please don’t leave, that line was just for me).
-There are two components to improving almost any situation: finding what you can get rid of, simplify or reduce (Smarter), and then seeing what’s left that’s worth building on (Harder).
+There are two components to improving almost any situation: finding what you can get rid of, simplifying or reducing, and then seeing what’s left that’s worth expanding.

 In that spirit, let’s take a trip through some of the personal finance calculations we don’t need.
-The numbers that distract and overwhelm, rather than encourage and illuminate.
-And let’s throw ‘em out.
-With those out of the way, we’ll then be able to double down on a few numbers that really do make all the difference to a healthy life with money.
+The numbers can distract and overwhelm you rather than encourage and illuminate you.
+Then, with those out of the way, we’ll be able to double down on a few numbers that make all the difference to a healthy life with money.

 1. Interest Rates

-There was a time in days of old when you could earn money through a magical force called interest.
-You would put money in a bank and this interest would grow and compound your money.
+There was a time when you could put your money in a savings account and earn money through a magical force called interest.
+You would put money in a bank, and this interest would grow and compound your money.
 The better the interest rate, the greater your ever-increasing pile of riches.
 Magical, yes?

-Simply put, a bank account these days isn’t going to make you rich.
+A bank account these days won’t make you rich.
 But it doesn’t need to.

 2. Debt:Income Ratio

-I think we can keep this one pretty quick.
-Your debt-to-income ratio, if you’re not familiar, is the relationship between how much money you make, and how much debt you have.
+Let’s keep this one brief.
+If you’re unfamiliar, your debt-to-income ratio is the relationship between how much money you make and how much debt you have.

-I could give an equation, or examples, but honestly I’m not going to bother because this number is silly and has no place among useful personal finance calculations.
+I could give an equation or examples, but honestly, I’m not going to bother because this number has no useful place among personal finance calculations.

-The existence of this number implies that there is some level of debt that is fine, provided you make enough money.
-But no matter how much you make or how little you owe, debt still sucks!
+This number implies that some level of debt is acceptable, provided you make enough money.
+But no matter how much you earn or how little you owe, debt still sucks!
 There is no crossover point where you should start sweeping your debt under the rug.
-This is a slippery slope to the leverage loophole.
+This line of thinking is a slippery slope to excessive debt.

 There is also no level where debt suddenly becomes a problem.
-Debt of any size is a problem, in that it siphons off your financial resources, and offers nothing in return.
-Getting rid of it should always be a priority, regardless of proportions.
+Debt of any size drains your finances and offers nothing in return.
+So getting rid of it should always be a priority, regardless of proportions.

 3. Your Credit Score

 They are one of the most dangerous personal finance calculations there is.
-They are designed by lenders to measure how good you are at owing money, and entice you into owing more money.
+Lenders designed them to encourage you to spend your life in debt.
+Your credit score measures how good you are at owing money, and it encourages you to owe more money.
 This is not a blue ribbon anyone should be trying to win.

 4. Your Average Rate of Return

-Okay, so the number we’re talking about here is the % rate of return on your past investments.
-Invest $100, cash out at $110, that’s a 10% return.
-Average these out across your various investments and transactions, and you have your personal rate of return.
-Bingo bango.
+Okay, so the number we’re talking about here is the rate of return on your past investments.
+Invest $100 and cash out at $110 — that’s a 10% return.
+Average these across your various investments and transactions, and you have your individual rate of return.

-So why am I telling you not to worry about this number?
-Unlike the interest rates and others above, this number has a huge impact on wealth-building.
+Unlike the interest rates and others above, this number dramatically impacts wealth-building.

 It is good to keep an eye on how your investments are performing.
-You should know if something gets out of whack, and needs adjusting.
-This is not the problem.
-The problem is obsessing over your personal performance as an investor like it’s a stat on a baseball card.
+You should know if something gets out of whack and needs adjusting.
+The problem is obsessing over your performance as an investor like it’s a stat on a baseball card.

 Good investing isn’t about being an extraordinary performer.
-A practically endless body of analysis has shown that low-cost, long-term index investing is the most reliable strategy for pretty much everyone.
+On the contrary, a practically endless body of analysis has shown that low-cost, long-term index investing is the most reliable strategy for most people.

-In other words, if you’re investing the smart way, your average returns will be nearly identical to those of the market itself.
-Just ride the wave, because those who try to fight the ocean always lose in the long run.
+In other words, if you’re investing smartly, your average returns will be nearly identical to the market.
+So ride the wave because those who try to fight the ocean always lose in the long run.